 What tools do you offer to help us control data retention?

-We offer a number of tools in our privacy dashboard.
+We offer a number of tools in our data management dashboard.

 You can choose to automatically redact certain visitor information from all transcripts after a specified time period.